About Compliance and Enforcement

 Pursuant to the legislation, the Board appoints the Chief Safety Officer (CSO) and the Chief Conservation Officer (CCO).

-The CSO is responsible for administering the health and safety provisions in the Acts for the safety and the protection of workers in the Canada-Newfoundland and Labrador Offshore Area.
+The CSO is responsible for administering the health and safety provisions in both Part III and Part III.1 of the Acts for the safety and the protection of persons in the Offshore Area.

-The CCO is responsible for administrating the sections of the Acts pertaining to conservation of oil and gas resources and for protection of the environment in the Canada-Newfoundland and Labrador Offshore Area.
-Conservation of resources includes seeing that oil and gas resources is extracted in a manner that produces the maximum amount of oil and gas recovered.
+The CCO is responsible for administrating the sections of the Acts pertaining to conservation of petroleum resources and for protection of the environment in the Offshore Area.
+Conservation of resources includes seeing that petroleum resources are extracted in a manner that produces the maximum amount of petroleum recovered.

 An order by the CSO shall prevail over any order by the CCO in the event conflicting orders are issued.